 Transportation: cost or quality adjustment?

 There is controversy over whether patient time spent in obtaining medical care should be included as a cost, or in the quality adjustments made to the years of life of survival.
 Most often they are included as costs.
-The Public Health Task Force book on cost-effectiveness analysis (Luce et al., 1996) discusses the issue.
+The Public Health Task Force book on cost-effectiveness analysis (Neumann et al., 2017) discusses the issue.

 Components of transportation cost